-Wisconsin 4-H & Youth Conference-Held on the UW-Madison campus, June 26-29, 2017.
-The Wisconsin 4-H & Youth Conference is an excellent opportunity for 4-H’ers in grades 7-10.
+Wisconsin 4-H & Youth Conference-Held on the UW-Madison campus, June 25-28, 2018.
+The Wisconsin 4-H & Youth Conference is an excellent opportunity for 4-H’ers in grades 7-10 (at selection time).
 Youth have a chance to learn from and exchange ideas with 4-H’ers from around the state and experience a supervised college setting.
 Cost will be approximately $235.
 Please follow the link for more information: http://4h.uwex.edu/events/wisconsin-4-h-youth-conference/.

-Citizenship Washington Focus-Citizenship Washington Focus is conducted by the National 4-H Foundation at the National 4-H Center, Washington, D.C. for youth in grades 10-12 to supplement citizenship training provided by Extension.
+Citizenship Washington Focus-Citizenship Washington Focus is conducted by the National 4-H Foundation at the National 4-H Center, Washington, D.C. for youth in grades 10-12 to supplement citizenship training provided by Extension (minimum age 15 during program).
 Listening, learning, sharing, receiving, caring, and touring are all part of the 6-day learning experience.
 Visits to Capitol Hill, government departments, historic sites and memorials to Great Americans enhance the citizenship learning experience.
 Use the link for more information: http://www.4hcenter.org/youth-conference-center-overview/educational-programs/citizenship-washington-focus/

 National 4-H Conference-Held in Washington, D.C., in April, for 10-12th graders.
 Six youth from the state of Wisconsin are selected to attend this working conference held at the National 4-H Center.
 Each participant selects an issue (i.e. education, promotion, environment, violence) and works with other youth from across the country to develop plans that help direct future 4-H programming.
 Delegates spend the majority of time contributing to stimulating task-oriented groups.
 One day is spent on Capitol Hill meeting with legislators and touring.
-Qualifications: must be in 10-12th grade during the program; maximum age is 18 as of January 1, 2017.
+Qualifications: must be in 10-12th grade during the program; minimum age 15 and maximum age 18 as of January 1, 2018.
 Please follow the link for more information: http://4-h.org/parents/national-4-h-conference/.

-National 4-H Congress-Held in Atlanta, Georgia, in November.
+National 4-H Congress-Held in Atlanta, Georgia, November, 2018.
 Delegates participate in self-development seminars, tours, and a service project, while exchanging ideas with youth from across the country.
-Qualifications: must be in 10-12th grade at the time of selection; maximum age is 18 as of January 1, 2017.
+Qualifications: must be in 10-12th grade at the time of selection; maximum age is 18 as of January 1, 2018.
 Please follow the link for more information: http://national4-hcongress.com/.

 Leadership Washington Focus – Held in Washington D.C.
-July 17-21, 2017.
-For 4-H members entering grade 7-9.
-Please reference the article in the newsletter, or follow the link for more information: http://4-h.org/parents/leadership-washington-focus/.
+July 15-20, 2018.
+For 4-H members currently in grades 6-8 (2016-17 school year).
+Please reference the article in the newsletter, or follow the link for more information: Leadership Washington Focus Fact Sheet.2018

 4-H Camp Counselor-Youth who will be 16 by camp next summer can volunteer to be a summer camp counselor.
-Lafayette County will be working with Green and Iowa Counties to plan 4-H Camp.
+Lafayette County will be working with Iowa County to plan 4-H Camp.
 The youth will spend time at Upham Woods where they will be responsible for youth and will be teaching leadership, respect of nature, meeting new friends, and having a lot of fun in a beautiful outdoor setting.
 As a counselor, you will help supervise campers, coordinate events and provide a positive role model image.
-2017 dates of camp TBA..
+2018 dates of camp TBA..

 Step Into the Future Award-This award is given to one or two outstanding older 4-H members each year.
 It is offered as recognition of excellence in character and well-balanced personal development, as well as demonstrated qualities of constructive leadership.
 2015 Recipients are recognized at the 4-H Recognition Banquet in October, 2016.